MineralsCloud/CrystallographyBase.jl/docs/src/developers/contributing.md

 First up, join the [community forum](https://github.com/MineralsCloud/CrystallographyBase.jl/discussions).

-The forum is a good place to ask questions about how to use `CrystallographyBase`.
+The forum is a good place to ask questions about how to use CrystallographyBase.
 You can also use the forum to discuss possible feature requests and bugs before raising a GitHub issue (more on this below).

-Aside from asking questions, the easiest way you can contribute to `CrystallographyBase` is to help answer questions on the forum!
+Aside from asking questions, the easiest way you can contribute to CrystallographyBase is to help answer questions on the forum!

 ## Improve the documentation